Melinda Tidwell: Dynamic Design in Collage with Books

 Paperback covers, made from printed card stock, supply a lot of color, typography, and words to play with.
 They are easy to cut, tear, crease and fold, sand, and even sew.
 For our purposes, old is more interesting than new, but it is particularly so for hardbacks.
 Old hardbacks are covered completely in fabric and, if they are quite old, can be beautifully printed.
 You will learn how to disassemble them, what bits to save, and the treasure of texture to be found in the dried adhesives and dangling threads.

 Our end product will be a series of 9×12” book collages on paper.
 Each day includes an end of day critique to really look at what is working and brainstorm ways to make the work even stronger.
-Each student will be provided with a presentation NOTES pdf that covers course material.

 Student Supply List: